ehn-dcc-development/hcert-trust/hcert_trust_exchange.md

 All Issuing Countries MUST provide a list of PEM formatted certificates, and MAY provide a signed set of JWKs for each type of certificates they publish (DSC and CSCA certificates).

-Each dataformat and each certificate type MUST be published through a separate URL.
+Each data format and each certificate type MUST be published through a separate URL.

 ### Data integrity and data origin authentication